Who we are

 Funding Coordinator

 Sophia is a fundraising and development specialist with expertise in grassroots community organization funding.
 They are passionate about community organizing and menstrual health advocacy.
-Sophia has been involved with Monthly Dignity since 2017 in volunteer and board positions, and in June of 2025 accepted the position of Fundraising Coordinator.
+Sophia has been involved with Monthly Dignity since 2017.
 They are excited to bring their breadth of experience to the team and to continue working towards a more equitable Montreal.

 Board of Directors